Sweat the Small Stuff

 The small details matter.

-There’s a very popular book series that has enjoyed a long life on the best seller list titled, Don’t Sweat the Small Stuff.
 It offers a philosophy that is immensely popular, but highly flawed as it panders to the majority by telling them what they want to hear rather than what they need to do.

 As pragmatic advice on how to run a business and live a life of excellence, it’s a big steaming pile of nonsense.
 This is bad advice, and it spells trouble in the current economy.